 Therefore, soon after, he decided to start his own company and began making single-speed, 29-inch Niner bikes.
 The first shipment was quickly sold out, so he decided to sell his original business and dedicate all of his time to his new bike company.

 It seems that he made the right choice since Niner Bikes are on a good path to dominating the 29-inch bike market.
 Today, this is a company run by cycling enthusiasts and lovers of the dirt and the outdoors.
 They enjoy the process of making and perfecting bikes and bringing off-road cycling closer to people.

 Niner RLT Models

 As we mentioned, Niner makes two types of bikes: Mountain and Gravel/Cross.
 When it comes to MTB, they have several different series which we will talk more about some other time.
-However, as far as Gravel/Cross bikes go, they have one line called RLT (Road Less Traveled), which contains four models.
-Their names are RLT 9 Apex, RLT 9, RLT 9 Steel, and RLT 9 RDO.
+However, as far as Gravel/Cross bikes go, they have one line called RLT (Road Less Traveled), which contains three models.
+Their names are RLT 9, RLT 9 Steel, and RLT 9 RDO.

-Let’s learn more about each of these four models by considering the components and finding out who they are built for.
+Let’s learn more about each of these three models by considering the components and finding out who they are built for.

 The RLT 9 is made for serious outdoor dwellers who want a capable aluminum gravel bike that they can take anywhere, and that can take them anywhere.